 MAKE THE BLUEBERRY COMPOTE:

-- In a medium saucepan, add the blueberries, lemon juice, erythritol and xanthan gum.
-Bring to a boil over medium-high heat, stirring constantly and using back of spoon to break up any clumps.
-Reduce heat and simmer 10 – 15 minutes until blueberry skins start to split and mixture starts to thicken.
+- In a medium saucepan, add the blueberries, lemon juice, erythritol. xanthan gum and water.
+Cook over medium heat for 10 minutes, stirring constantly and using back of spoon to break up any clumps.
+Cook until blueberry skins start to split and mixture starts to thicken.
 Remove from heat and let cool before using.

 EQUIPMENT WE USED!

 - I used a 7-inch springform pan for this recipe.
 This size will fit inside an 8-quart Instant Pot.